uzh-rpg/ssms_event_cameras/README.md

 This is the official PyTorch implementation of the CVPR 2024 paper [State Space Models for Event Cameras](https://arxiv.org/abs/2402.15584).

 ## :white_check_mark: Updates
+* **` June.
+1st, 2024`**: Our CVPR conference paper has also been accepted as a Spotlight presentation at "The 3rd Workshop on Transformers for Vision (T4V)."
 * **` April.
 19th, 2024`**: The code along with the best checkpoints is released!
 The poster and video will be released shortly before CVPR 2024.

 ## Citation